bendalab/plottools/doc/scalebars.md

 scalebars() draws and annotates both a horizontal and a vertical scalebar, visualizing the scale of the x- and the y-axis.
-Horizontal alignment ('ha') determines whether the anchor point and the vertical scalebar is on the 'left' or on the 'right' of the horizontal scalebar.
-Vertical alignment ('va') determines whether the anchor point and the horizontal scalebar are at the 'top' or 'bottom' of the vertical scalebar.
+Horizontal alignment (`ha`) determines whether the anchor point and the vertical scalebar is on the 'left' or on the 'right' of the horizontal scalebar.
+Vertical alignment (`va`) determines whether the anchor point and the horizontal scalebar are at the 'top' or 'bottom' of the vertical scalebar.
+In the figure the position of the scalebar, the anchor point, is shown as a red circle.

 ![pos](figures/scalebars-pos.png)